tkmr-akhs/DoxyVB6/README.md

 ## Usage

 1. Enable the checkbox for `[Trust access to the VBA project object model]` in Excel by going to `[File]` > `[Options]` > `[Trust Center]` > `[Macro Settings]`.
+2. Place `export_one.bat` and `export_one_main.ps1` in any folder.
+3. Create a shortcut to `export_one.bat` and place it in the same directory as your .xlsm file.
-2. Drag and drop the Excel file you want to export onto `export_one.bat`.
+4. Drag and drop your .xlsm file onto the shortcut you just created.
-3. A new `modules` folder will be created, containing the exported module files.
+5. A new `modules` folder will be created, containing the exported module files.
 (Any pre-existing `modules` folder will be forcibly deleted before processing.)

+Please refer to the [example](https://github.com/tkmr-akhs/DoxyVB6/tree/main/example) directory in the GitHub repository for sample usage.

 # License